Biosignatures — evidence that says or suggests that life has once been present — are often very hard to find and interpret.

 “So our goal is to go beyond our current understandings and find ways to explore the world of life as we don’t know it,” she told me.
 “That might mean thinking about a spectrum of how ‘alive’ something might be… And we’re embracing uncertainty, looking as much for biohints as biosignatures.”

-Put another way, deputy principal investigator Heather Graham at NASA’s Goddard Space Flight Center said: “Detecting life in an agnostic fashion means not using characteristics particular to Earth life.
+Put another way, LAB deputy principal investigator Heather Graham at NASA’s Goddard Space Flight Center said: “Detecting life in an agnostic fashion means not using characteristics particular to Earth life.
 We’re working to transform how to measure biosignatures, or signs of life, in and outside of our solar system.”

 This is not an easy task, to say the least.
 It’s somewhat like imaging a color never seen before.

 So the foci are on phenomenon like the complexity of chemicals and patterns on rock surfaces, an accumulation of particular elements or compounds and evidence of the transfer of energy — all of it at levels or in distributions different from what might be expected.
 These are some of the reflected superstructure of life.

 Johnson explained what the LAB project is looking for in more detail: